<img alt="" src="https://secure.perk0mean.com/184386.png" style="display:none;">

 CCM_Clinical Trials_Stability Budget

-• Pharmaceutical products (e.g. Cardiovascular medicine, psychotropic drugs)
+• Pharmaceuticals (e.g., cardiovascular medicine, psychotropic drugs)

-• Personalized medicine (e.g. Modern cancer therapies (Herzeptin))
+• Personalized medicine (e.g., modern cancer therapies)

 Are Investigational Medicinal Products (IMP’s) More Sensitive to Temperature?